weewx/weewx/docs_src/upgrade.md

 #### Chinese language code changed to `zh`

-Previously, the non-standard code "`cn`" was used.
-V5 changes to `zh`.
-This will require manually changing any options
+Previously, the non-standard code "`cn`" was used for Chinese language translations.
+V5 changes this to `zh`.
+This will require manually changing any option that looks like this

     lang = cn

-to
+to this

     lang = zh